nats-nui/nui/frontend/docs/entities/stream_messages/index.md

 numebr of messages to retrieve (to allow pagination)

 - `subjects`
-filter messages by subject (only stream subject are allowed)
+filter messages by subject.
+concatenated into a single string divided with ","

 ### BODY